Pacific viperfish: Captivity

 Viperfish are not an endangered species, but they are preyed on by some dolphin and shark species.
 They are also unable to live in captivity because of the extreme pressure differences within the environment.
-Pacific viperfish have been recorded living from 15–40 years in their natural habitat.
+Pacific viperfish have been recorded living from 15 to 40 years in their natural habitat.
 A few species have been captured, but only lasted a couple hours before dying.